Can a Virtual Office Be Used to Register a Business?

 One of the reasons small business owners register their businesses is to separate their personal assets from their businesses.
 Specifically, forming a limited liability company (LLC) or corporation protects a small business owner’s personal assets.
 But a small business owner may lose the benefits of the LLC or corporation if the court system deems business and personal activities are intertwined.
 The small business owner suddenly could be personally liable for business debts, penalties, and other obligations.

 2. Prohibited by lease and HOA rules.

 In some cases, small business owners simply cannot use their home address as a business address.
 Notably, some apartment and condominium communities may have documented policies that are built into lease and community agreements that prohibit residents from operating businesses out of their homes.
 Even single-family home communities sometimes ban home offices in their HOA regulations.

 Some municipalities have codes that restrict or prohibit homeowners from operating a commercial business—or certain types—from their homes.

 Registering a business with a home address means the business must use that address on legal contracts and other agreements with customers.
 This exposes personal information many business owners do not want revealed.
 Customers could show up at the door of a small business and often know when and when you aren’t at home (a potential security issue).
 But it is more than just customers knowing where you live.
 Forming an LLC or corporation requires a registered agent in the state in which the business is to operate.
 Important papers such as legal notices, tax information, and government documents are sent to the registered agent’s address.

-Problems Registering with a Permanent Office Address
+Problems with Using a Permanent Office Address for Company Registration

 1. Higher cost, lower margins.